 Let us know if you have any Vietnamese resources that you use with your own family, we would love to share them with others.

 Brazilian Portuguese is a great language for kids to learn.
 Since Brazil is Latin America’s largest economy and it is the 5th largest country in the world by both land area and population, knowing Portuguese could potentially be a really good job skill for your kids in the future.
 Or if you or your kids love to travel, the climate in most of Brazil is tropical and the 2014 World Cup and 2016 Summer Olympics are being held in Brazil, so learning a bit of Portuguese could be a wonderful excuse for an upcoming trip.

-With this mind we have gathered up the best DVDs, language systems, free online games, apps and books that can help parents teach their kids some Brazilian Portuguese.
+With this in mind, we have gathered up the best language systems, free online games, apps, and books that can help parents teach their kids some Brazilian Portuguese.

 Super Baby Music is a good choice if you are looking for a Baby Einstein type video, but in Portuguese, then this is a good one to try.
 It is a DVD that is in Spanish and Portuguese.
 There are other titles in this series including Super Baby Music, Super Baby Animals, Super Baby Colors, and Super Baby Shapes.